-IV.2.2 Spring (May-June)
+2. Spring (May-June)

 When large area of the country is hit by heavy rain with thunder in spring this is typically associated with general unstable conditions.
 In spring the soil and vegetation are still moist and provide sufficient amount of moisture at place to feed convection.
 Therefore complex large-scale synoptic weather patterns are not needed to supply moisture from the Mediterranean.
 Large and smooth area of relatively low pressure at height together with relatively cool air is enough to provide conditions for wide-spread convection in the country.
-Thus the accumulated precipitation amounts may reach the target in more than 3 administrative regions.
+Thus the accumulated precipitation amounts may reach the target in more than 4 administrative districts.
 Often however there is an upper low positioned to the south or southeast of Bulgaria.
 In addition it provides so that the convective systems flush themselves out easier when trying to overcome an orographic obstacle from the northeast.
 The southwest and south-central parts of the country are the most mountainous and provide such obstacles.
-This is the case of 21-22 May 2007.
-Fig. 5 illustrates the case.
-There is a low centered over the Aegean Sea.
-The most endangered regions in this case are the southwest and south-central ones.
+Example - the case of 21-22 May 2007.